Hope you are having a great week. It is officially December!!!

 I also like this coconut milk-based yogurt from a brand called So Delicous.
 It is dairy free and soy-free, and it tastes pretty good.
 It is sweetened with cane sugar, so there are no scary artificial sweeteners or agave in it, thank heavens, otherwise it would be on the outs too.
 While it isn’t as pure as say, just eating plain durian, I think in this case the goods outweigh the negatives and I’ve been using it with my clients as a great transition and alternative.

-But remember that your first food of the day should be a Green Smoothie, not any form of yogurt.
+But remember you should start a regiment of making Green Smoothies everyday (save yourself some time by storing them!), not any form of yogurt.
 The yogurt can come later in the day.

 Have a great weekend!